allpix-squared/allpix-squared/src/modules/GeometryBuilderGeant4/README.md

 #### Visualization Options

 For each of the above mentioned models, a color and opacity can be added to the passive material.
 * The `color` of the passive material is given in an R G B vector, where each color value is between 0 and 1.
-Defaults to `color = 0 0 1` (blue)
+Defaults to `color = 0 0 1` (blue).
 * The `opacity` of the passive material is given as a number between 0 and 1, where 0 is completely transparent, and 1 is completely opaque.